 RAN2 Answer to Question 2.1

 In Rel-19 RAN2 agreed that for UE-side data collection for UE-side model training, the RAN can provide a list of candidate data configuration options, and the UE can indicate the preferred data configuration options from this list.
-The UE can also indicate its preference to start or stop the data collection.
+The UE can also indicate its preference to start or stop the data collection, after being enabled by the gNB to do send start/stop indications.
 However, the RAN can also provide UE with data collection configuration or release the data collection configuration at any point in time, with or without UE request.

 RAN2 did not discuss how the RAN creates the list of candidate data configuration options, and how it decides when to configure a UE to start or stop the data collection.
-RAN2 assumes that the OTT server via the CN or the OAM may provide some information that is used by the RAN to create the list of candidate data configuration options and when to start or stop the data collection for a UE.
+RAN2 assumes that the UE-side server via the CN or the OAM may provide some information that is used by the RAN to create the list of candidate data configuration options and when to start or stop the data collection for a UE.

-RAN2's view is that there may be some dependencies between a data collection request sent from the UE-side server and a data collection configuration procedure (measurement configuration) between a UE and RAN if the RAN receives some information from the UE-side server via the CN or OAM.
+RAN2's view is that there may be some dependencies between a data collection request sent from the UE-side server and a data collection configuration procedure (measurement configuration) between a UE and RAN if the RAN receives some information from the UE-side server.
 RAN2 have not agreed how this information is provided to the RAN and the details on the dependencies.

 Question 3.1